aecsocket/aeronet/README.md

 messages of a certain type to be sent *reliable-ordered* (resent if lost in transit, and always received in order), you can define that using lanes.

-Typically, a transport implementation will require you to pass a `Vec<LaneConfig>` on creation, which defines which lanes are available to the transport, and what their properties are (i.e. is it reliable, ordered, etc).
+Typically, a transport implementation will require you to pass a `[LaneConfig]` on creation, which defines which lanes are available to the transport, and what their properties are (i.e. is it reliable, ordered, etc).
 Your own message type must then implement [`LaneIndex`] to define on which of those [`LaneConfig`]s the message is sent.